– This one comes in English, as many non-German-speaking colleagues have asked for it. –

 Available for Windows.
 Free download.

 Quick-search function, classification by glossaries and “groups” (customer, subject group etc.) using descriptors, a concept which I find quite enticing as it is both easy to use and allows for differentiated classification of your terms.
 Don’t use the default installation folder under Windows 8 or 10.

 CHF 148 plus VAT, 50 % off for academia, free demo.

 For those of you who still just can’t decide, I suggest you start with a plain table in MS-Excel, MS-Access (my favourite), Filemaker and the like.
 It enables you to keep all your terminology in one place and you have the basic sorting, filtering and searching functions.
 Those simple table structures can be imported into virtually any terminology management system once you have decided on one.

 When working in a team and preparing for a very technical conference, I very much like to share a Google spreadsheet (i.e. share the terminology work).
-It can save huge amounts of time.
-But you must really make sure not to enter your customer’s confidential data there, so I would not recommend it as a general terminology management tool.
+It can save huge amounts of time with the help of Movers and packers in Etobicoke, but you must really make sure not to enter your customer’s confidential data there, so I would not recommend it as a general terminology management tool.